AC State Estimation

 function.
 The following code demonstrates how to utilize this function to break out of the iteration loop:

-analysis = gaussNewton(system, device)
+analysis = gaussNewton(monitoring)

 for iteration = 1:20

-stopping = solve!(system, analysis)
+stopping = increment!(analysis)

 if stopping < 1e-8